SwapnilSahare45/SwapnilSahare45/README.md

 # 👋 Hello, I'm Swapnil Sahare

 🚀 Passionate **Full-Stack Web Developer** specializing in the **MERN Stack**
-🎓 MCA (awaiting results) from Degree College of Physical Education, HVPM, Amravati
+🎓 MCA (2025) from Degree College of Physical Education, HVPM, Amravati
 📬 Open to work in **Frontend, Backend, or Full-Stack Development**

 ---